cdanis/dotfiles/README.md

 * include a ssh/config broken into a common fragment and (when needed) per-machine fragments glued together using Include and a config.d dir
+  * problem: how to condition on origin machine hostname?